SIsilicon/WorldEdit-BE/README.md

 - CAN'T make the modified source code closed.
 - HAVE TO indicate any changes in the modified version.

-You also dont HAVE to credit me, but it would be great if you did! 😁
+You also don't HAVE to credit me, but it would be great if you did to help support my work! 😁

 ## Special Thanks
 The backbone of this addon's code is notbeer's [GameTest API Wrapper](https://github.com/notbeer/Gametest-API-Wrapper).